 Nowcasting: The default setting for the chart, table, and U.S. map is to display CDC's Nowcast estimates.

-Because it can take 2-3 weeks from the time a specimen is collected to when its sequence data is available for analysis, Nowcast is an important tool that can estimate variant proportions for more recent time intervals.
+To provide more representative national, regional, and jurisdiction-level estimates of variant proportions, analysis, Nowcast is an important tool that can estimate variant proportions for more recent time intervals.
 Nowcast does not predict future spread of the virus, but it does help estimate current prevalence of variants, based on genomic surveillance data from previous weeks.
-Estimates of variant proportions for previous two-week period may change as more data are reported.
-Nowcast estimates consistently align with the weighted proportions based on reported sequencing data, which are published 2-3 weeks later.
+Estimates of variant proportions for previous twoweek period may change as more data are reported.
+Nowcast estimates consistently align with the weighted updated every other week on Friday.